vdespa/postman-quick-reference-guide/docs/request-creation.rst

 Unfortunately this is not really possible.
 There is a way to read a data file in JSON or CSV format, which allows you to make some variables dynamic.
 These variables are called data variables and are mostly used for testing different iterations on a specific request or collection.

+Possible options:

-The alternative would be to start a local server to serve that file and to get it in Postman with a GET request.
+- start a local server to serve that file and to get it in Postman with a GET request.
+- use Newman as a custom Node.js script and read the file using the filesystem.